oktadev/okta-blog/_source/_posts/2019-05-31-simple-auth-express-fifteen-minutes.md

 ---
 layout: blog_post
-title: "Build Simple Authentication in Express in 15 Minutes"
+title: 'Build Simple Authentication in Express in 15 Minutes'
 author: braden-kelley
 by: contractor
 communities: [javascript]
-description: "A tutorial on building simple authentication in Express."
+description: 'A tutorial on building simple authentication in Express.'
 tags: [node, nodejs, express, authentication]
 tweets:
-  - "Learn to build simple authentication in #ExpressJS!"
+  - 'Learn to build simple authentication in #ExpressJS!'
-  - "Want to build authentication in #ExpressJS?
-Check this out!"
+  - 'Want to build authentication in #ExpressJS?
+Check this out!'
   - "Need to learn how to build simple authentication in #ExpressJS?
 We've got you covered!"
 image: blog/featured/okta-node-tile-books-mouse.jpg
 type: conversion
 changelog:
+  - 2021-10-18: Updated to use latest Okta dashboard screenshots and latest Okta libraries.
+These changes can be viewed in [oktadev/okta-blog#925](https://github.com/oktadev/okta-blog/pull/925).
+Code changes to the accompanied app can be seen at [oktadev/okta-node-express-15-minute-auth-example#17](https://github.com/oktadev/okta-node-express-15-minute-auth-example/pull/17).
   - 2020-06-15: Updated to use the v4.0.1 version of  Okta Middleware.
-See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/okta-node-express-15-minute-auth-example/pull/6).
-Changes to this article can be viewed in [oktadeveloper/okta-blog#325](https://github.com/oktadeveloper/okta-blog/pull/325).
+See the code changes in the [example app on GitHub](https://github.com/oktadev/okta-node-express-15-minute-auth-example/pull/6).
+Changes to this article can be viewed in [oktadev/okta-blog#325](https://github.com/oktadev/okta-blog/pull/325).
-  - 2021-10-18: Updated to use latest Okta dashboard screenshots and latest Okta libraries.
 ---

 Building web pages with user authentication can be a huge pain.
 You typically need to set up some sort of database to manage users even if you're not using the database for anything else.
 You would then need to store their password hashes, and you almost need a degree on internet security to know the safest ways to do that.